dolanor/ranges/README.md

 # Ranges

 ranges is a library to iterate over some ranges that I found useful while coding.
-I've been inspired by @bradfitz with its [iter](https://github.com/bradfitz/iter) library, even though it is a joke in the first place.
+I've been inspired by @bradfitz with his [iter](https://github.com/bradfitz/iter) library, even though it is a joke in the first place.

 ## Period